Saturday, March 10, 2012

 The Press 12.03.12 reported that over 30 000 people visited Christ Church Cathedral: 13 000 Saturday, 18 000 Sunday.
 Cathedral Walkway would be opened next weekend too, last time, then demolitions.

-Silly season: Close up TV debate was cancelled, between Cr Keown & Cathedral authorities, as the Anglican church refused to debate its own decision to demolish Christ Church Cathedral.
-During that protest year 2012, I'd see many councillors & old & new politicians grandstanding at public protests, like Labour MP Dalziel, soon to become Christchurch mayor & Green Party's Sage, later to become Conservation Minister in a Labour / NZ First / Green coalition govt.
+Silly season: A Close up TV debate was cancelled between Cr Keown & Cathedral authorities, as the Anglican church refused to debate its own decision to demolish Christ Church Cathedral.
+During that protest year 2012, I'd see many councillors & old & new politicians grandstanding at public protests, like Labour MP Dalziel, soon to become Christchurch mayor after Parker & Green Party's Sage later to become Conservation Minister in a Labour / NZ First / Green coalition government.

-Council salaried Wizard, who'd harangued tourists outside Christ Church Cathedral since 1974, but vanished to Timaru post 22.02.11 Killer Quake, said he too would save Christ Church Cathedral, together with Heritage hailers (The Press 10.03.12).
+The Council-salaried Wizard, who'd harangued tourists outside Christ Church Cathedral since 1974 said he too would save Christ Church Cathedral together with Heritage-hailers (The Press 10.03.12).
 The Wizard said he'd cast a spell to "Save the Cathedral" & would protest at Canterbury Museum every Sunday.

-Despite CERA's broken tower demolition, protests & court cases would stop more Christ Church Cathedral demolition for years.
+Despite CERA's broken-tower demolition as mentioned above, protests & court-cases would stop more Christ Church Cathedral demolition for years.

 10.03.12.
 Post quakes, St Asaph St carpark NE view: Red zone, quake damaged, Odeon Theatre, Manchester St. Odeon Theatre would be part demolished, Tuam St facade retained